- Code P0446 stands for “Evaporative Emission Control System (EVAP) Vent Control Circuit Malfunction.”

 Code P0446, otherwise known as Evaporative Emission Control System (EVAP) Vent Control Circuit Malfunction, indicates that your car’s computer has detected (or believes it has detected) a problem with the function of the EVAP system vent valve.

-As mentioned, your car’s computer controls the vent valve (it also controls the purge valve).
+Your car’s computer controls the vent valve (it also controls the purge valve).
 Additionally, the computer monitors the valve and its control circuit for problems.
 Code P0446 sometimes indicates that an electrical failure has been detected in either the vent valve itself or its control circuit.

 While the P0446 can indicate an electrical problem on later model Fords, which, for some strange reason chooses to look at the vent valve electrical circuit to set this code, the P0446 code is highly unlikely to be an electrical concern on other makes.
 GMs and older Fords would set this code when the canister wouldn’t vent after the EVAP test, and in those cases, this code is far more likely to be triggered by mechanical clogging.

-Do note that this code appears more commonly on older vehicles, usually from domestic manufacturers like GM.
+Do note that code P0446 appears more commonly on older vehicles, usually from domestic manufacturers like GM.
 Dodge hasn’t listed the code for a while, and models like the Toyota Camry also haven’t listed the code since the 2007 model year.

 What are the Possible Causes of the P0446 Code?